 Since April 2016, a system of “deemed consent” is used.
 This involves sending written proposals to creditors concerning appointment of a liquidator.
 Unless 10% or more object the proposal is approved.

 - Once the creditors have ratified the appointment of the liquidator, the liquidator has many duties to carry out.

 These include, but not limited to, the following:

 - Liaising with creditors regarding the progress of the liquidation and dividend prospects

 - Carry out statutory investigations into the company’s affairs and conduct of the directors

 - Submitting a conduct report to the insolvency service outlining their findings

 - With regards to available funds, an agreement of claims is made for a distribution to creditors

-Particularly, once you become aware the company is unable to pay its debts as and when they fall due.
-Failure to do so could put directors of an in a situation where an action for wrongful trading may later be taken against them.
+Once you become aware the company is unable to pay its debts as and when they fall due, as a director you should take action.
+Failure to do so could put you in a situation where an action for wrongful trading may later be taken against you.
 This could put your personal assets at risk.
 Early action by directors can prevent this.

 A creditors voluntary liquidation is a formal insolvency procedure which effectively closes down a company.
 The procedure is for limited companies which can no longer continue trading and are insolvent.
 It enables them to dissolve the company, with all the debts dying with the company.
 The CVL process can only be carried out by a licensed insolvency practitioner.